Applying for Federal Direct Student Loans

 Borrowers are encouraged to utilize Federal Direct Loans rather than private educational loans.
 Students should first complete the FAFSA to be considered for Federal Loans.
 Before accepting loans or applying for new loans, we encourage you to schedule an appointment with our financial aid counselors to discuss any questions you have.

 Federal Unsubsidized Loan

 Federal Direct Unsubsidized Loan eligibility is included in your financial aid award notice.
-To finalize the Unsubsidized Loan, complete initiated items on your “To Do List” on MySlice (such as the Master Promissory Note (MPN) and Entrance Counseling) on the Dept. of Education’s loan website StudentLoans.gov.
+To finalize the Unsubsidized Loan, students should complete initiated items on your “To Do List” on MySlice, including the Master Promissory Note (MPN) and Entrance Counseling.
+These can also be completed directly at studentaid.gov.

 Summer Loans may be available to students to cover the cost of tuition and fees, as well as personal living expenses for the weeks of summer enrollment.
 Maximum eligibility is based on the number of credits for which a student enrolls.
-Students must enroll for a minimum of 4 credits in the summer to qualify.
-An online Summer Financial Aid Application must be completed to begin the summer loan application process.
+Students must enroll at least half-time, a minimum of 4 credits in the summer to qualify for federal loans.
+A Summer financial aid application must be completed through MySlice to begin the summer loan application process.

 Reducing or Declining Loans

 Any offered loans can be reduced or declined with a student’s written consent throughout the academic year.
 Students can complete the Law Student Loan Cancellation/Reduction Form or reduce or decline your Unsubsidized loan through your MySlice account under Financial Aid.
 Some additional helpful resources to help you understand student loans, borrowing and repayment are available under the section “Managing Student Loans”.